rapha18th/fruit-classifier/README.md

 Under the messenger settings again add the callback url which is the heroku url of our webhook, you will also be asked for the verify token, it should be the same as the one you created earlier for facebook to verify.
 [![Screenshot-2020-10-25-at-11-07-39.png](https://i.postimg.cc/1X9Gt7M6/Screenshot-2020-10-25-at-11-07-39.png)](https://postimg.cc/N9z9C43f)

-Still under Messenger setting click on Add page subscriptions and tick the boxes like below:
+Still under the messenger settings click on Add page subscriptions and tick the boxes like below:
 [![Screenshot-2020-10-25-at-20-26-47.png](https://i.postimg.cc/SxcrN9fW/Screenshot-2020-10-25-at-20-26-47.png)](https://postimg.cc/CRLDczt1)

-Then send a fruit image as a message to your facebook page and:
+Then send a fruit image as a message to your facebook page and you get something like this:
 [![Whats-App-Image-2020-10-26-at-18-57-33.jpg](https://i.postimg.cc/KYj2CGD6/Whats-App-Image-2020-10-26-at-18-57-33.jpg)](https://postimg.cc/0zTFwq3n)

 Send text: